Koenkk/zigbee2mqtt.io/docs/devices/GL-G-001P.md

 ### Remark
-This devices is similar to GL-G-001Z, except that zigbee routing should work for this one.
+This devices is similar to GL-G-001Z, except that Zigbee routing should work for this one.

 ## OTA updates